 The series is created from the premise of Africans being brought to America by force.
 With emancipation, Reid said Africans were drawn to America by the force of opportunity.
-Migrating to the US through in Europe, a highly educated group of Africans came to America to start businesses and schools.
-Beginning in the fall, “Legacy of a People” viewers will see what Reid has learned about the impact African people around the world by looking at places like Cuba, Cape Verde and Italy.
+Migrating to the U.S. through in Europe, a highly educated group of Africans came to America to start businesses and schools.
+Beginning in the fall, “Legacy of a People” viewers will see what Reid has learned about the impact of African people around the world by looking at places such as Cuba, Cape Verde and Italy.

-“We’ve been taught the falsehoods of history, because the facts have been hidden from us,” said Tim.
+“We’ve been taught the falsehoods of history, because the facts have been hidden from us,” he said.
 “Our curiosity has been anesthetized.”